chastitywhiterose/Walking-the-Rainbow-Bridge/chapters/chapter-8.md

 But the funny thing is that their marriage wasn't gay at the time but became that way later.
 I wish Steve and Alex all the happiness in the world, even though I made them up.
 However, similar stories of real people exist.
 Sometimes, relationships end because one or both people discover they are not as cisgender or heterosexual as they thought they were when they first met each other.
 I believe relationships like this probably can only be defined as Queer because no other suitable word for things like this exists.

 The point is that the minds and souls of people are quite fluid.
-People do not always remain the same in the way they feel, and sometimes they find themselves living a life that was not their choice but instead, one that they are in because it was **expected** by society.
+People do not always remain the same in the way they feel, and sometimes they find themselves living a life that was not their choice but instead one that they are in because it was **expected** by society.

 In this book, I have chosen to stick with the acronym in its current most common form: "LGBTQIA+".
 I believe that this is sufficient because the plus sign refers to anything else that is not already included by the other letters.